 47. Elections of members of the Superannuation Board

-(1) Elections under clause 2 of Schedule 2 to the Act to elect members of the Superannuation Board shall be conducted by the Authority by secret ballot using an optional preferential system of voting.
+(1) Elections under clause 2 of Schedule 2 to the Act to elect members of the Superannuation Board shall be conducted by the FES Commissioner by secret ballot using an optional preferential system of voting.

-(2) The Authority may, instead of conducting the election itself, engage the Electoral Commissioner under the Electoral Act 1907 or any other independent person to conduct the election on behalf of the Authority.
+(2) The FES Commissioner may, instead of conducting the election, engage the Electoral Commissioner under the Electoral Act 1907 or any other independent person to conduct the election on behalf of the FES Commissioner.

 (3) The vacancy that occurs during a year in one of the offices of the elected members of the Superannuation Board and vacancies that occur during that year in the offices of the elected alternate members of the Superannuation Board shall be filled by separate ballots conducted at the one election.